 - Forcing sexual activity of any sort.
 If you are not consenting to the sexual activity, it is abuse.

-If you feel you might be in a dating relationship that is abusive or violent, but you just aren’t sure, feel free to leave a comment below or chat with one of our HopeCoaches on TheHopeLine.
+If you feel you might be in a dating relationship that is abusive, but you just aren’t sure, feel free to leave a comment below or chat with one of our HopeCoaches on TheHopeLine.

 And remember there is always HOPE.
 You are not alone.
 You can escape abusive relationships and heal from them.